eric-basley/transac-docker/README.md

 # transac-docker

-docker image for transac-redline server
+docker image for redpelicans/transac server

-transac-redline  is a special [Docker](https://www.docker.com) image that is configured for correct use within Docker containers.
-It is mainly made of node.js plus [transac-redline](https://github.com/redpelicans/transac-redline.git).
+transac  is a special [Docker](https://www.docker.com) image that is configured for correct use within Docker containers.
+It is mainly made of node.js plus [transac](https://github.com/redpelicans/transac.git).

-transac-redline is available for pulling from [the Docker registry](https://registry.hub.docker.com/u/redpelicans/transac/)!
+transac is available for pulling from [the Docker registry](https://registry.hub.docker.com/u/redpelicans/transac/)!

 ### Usage ###